kwong0419/youtube-to-spotify/README.md

 ### `About`

-Download from the chrome web store [here!](https://chrome.google.com/webstore/detail/music-extension/dfjdbnkpphnaohmlnmjhjkjeheaaojon?hl=en&authuser=1)
+Download from the chrome web store [here!]()

-Thanks for checking our Music Extension.
+Thanks for checking our Youtube to Spotify Extension.
 This Chrome extension lets users add music from YouTube to their Spotify playlist.
 It can only be launched when on a YouTube page.
 When launched the Chrome extension will look for a matching song and display options to the user.

 ![Image of look up song](https://i.ibb.co/zrgQsp9/Screen-Shot-2020-10-08-at-2-28-51-PM.png)